The driving rules vary depending on whether your driving license was issued in an EU/EEA, a non-EU/EEA, or in an other country.

 Find more information about the procedure at Citizens' Services

-When relocating to Denmark with a non-EU/EEA driving licence you may be required to exchange your licence for a Danish equivalent within a certain period of time.
+When relocating to Denmark with a non-EU/EEA driving license, you may be required to exchange your license for a Danish equivalent within a certain period of time.

 Read more about the rules here